D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 – May achieve Grand Mastery (5 slots) in longbows, shortbows, crossbows, slings, and darts.
 – May use the Shockwave and Incinerate abilities.
 Gains one use each at level 4, plus an additional use each every 4 levels, up to a maximum of 5 uses each at level 20.

-SHOCKWAVE: The next successful ranged attack explodes in a wave of energy.
-All creatures in a 15-ft. radius take 2d4 crushing damage and are propelled back a considerable distance (no save).
-The blast inflicts an additional 2d4 crushing damage every 4 levels, up to a maximum of 10d4 at level 20.
+SHOCKWAVE: The next successful ranged attack explodes in a 15-ft. radius, inflicting 2d4 crushing damage for every 4 levels of the character, up to a maximum of 10d4 at level 20.
+Any enemies in the blast are also propelled back a considerable distance (no save).

-INCINERATE: The next successful ranged attack expands into a fiery cloud, covering a 15-ft. radius.
-All creatures in the cloud suffer 1d6 fire damage each round for 4 rounds (Save vs. Breath for half).
-Damage per round increases by 1d6 every 4 levels, up to a maximum of 5d6 at level 20.
+INCINERATE: The next successful ranged attack creates a fiery cloud, which covers a 15-ft. radius and lasts for 4 rounds.
+Once each round, creatures in the cloud suffer 1d6 fire damage per 4 levels of the character, up to a maximum of 5d6 at level 20 (Save vs. Breath for half).

 Disadvantages:
 – May not Specialize in melee weapons.